Decision Records

 A modification results in:

-• A new intent element
+• A new intent hypothesis

 • A link to the superseded element